-I am a Staff Tutor for the School of Life, Health and Chemical Sciences, supporting and managing around 40 Associate Lecturers.
+As a Staff Tutor for the School of Life, Health and Chemical Sciences, I support and manage around 40 Associate Lecturers.
 I enjoy being involved in the provision of academic development opportunities for Associate Lecturers, both within STEM and across the University, to share best practice and learn from one another, and to develop and maintain a supportive community of practitioners.

 I have worked at the OU for over 25 years - as an Associate Lecturer I have tutored on a variety of Science Level 1 modules (from S154, S102, S103, S104 - to the current S111).
 I have also tutored SDK100, a level 1 science and health module; SK299, a second level human biology module; S294, a cell biology module; S201, which combines science and social issues and SXL390 the biology project module.

 I am also a STEM Academic Conduct Officer, and a key element of this role is supporting the development of good academic practices.

 After gaining my first degree through the OU, I went onto a PhD (primarily biochemistry but some mathematical elements) at Gt Ormond Street Hospital (Institute of Child Health) in London, before returning home to Suffolk.

 I am a Senior Fellow of the Higher Education Academy (AdvanceHE).
 I've recently completed an MSc with the OU (specialising in Science and Society) and an MA (specialising in Online Education and Disability).
 I've also just started another MA - this time in Inclusive Practices